-Equivalence describes the process of assessing an applicant's training and experience against the current UK CCT training programme requirements in order to gain a CESR.
+An applicant must have their training and experience assessed against the current UK CCT training programme requirements in order to gain a CESR.
 The process involves submitting a body of evidence of training and/or competence, skills and knowledge to the GMC.
 Once the GMC has collected what it considers to be a satisfactory range of evidence, it will send the application to the Faculty for consideration.
-The FICM Equivalence (CESR) Sub Committee will assess the application against the most recent GMC approved Curriculum before providing a recommendation to the GMC, who will then make a final decision.
+The FICM CESR Sub Committee will assess the application against the most recent GMC-approved curriculum before providing a recommendation to the GMC, who will then make a final decision.

-A new ICM Specialty Specific Guidance (SSG) document has been produced for CESR applications to align with the new ICM Curriculum: Supporting Excellence that was published on 04 December 2020.
-The new ICM SSG lists all the High Level Learning Outcomes (HiLLOs) of the new ICM curriculum, the expected capability levels and includes suggestions for the kinds of assessments that can be submitted as evidence against each HiLLO, so please use this as the main reference when collating information for your CESR application.
+ICM Specialty Specific Guidance (SSG) has been produced for CESR applications to align with the new ICM Curriculum: Supporting Excellence.
+The ICM SSG lists all the High Level Learning Outcomes (HiLLOs) of the new ICM curriculum, the expected capability levels and includes suggestions for the kinds of assessments that can be submitted as evidence against each HiLLO, so please use this as the main reference when collating information for your CESR application.

 The GMC have an online application system that requires you to register prior to making your CESR application.
 It also has an e-Portfolio functionality to help you collate and organise your evidence.